 RIGHT: This shawl-shaped Tallit is 100% cotton.

-The technique is calledwatercolour quilting.
-There are over 1500 two inch squares of floral cottons arranged and sewn together according tocolour values to make a design.
-This Tallit looks wonderful when the wearer is facing the Ark.
-There is a Kippah and Tallit bag, also pieced with the floral squares to give a French Impressionist painted effect.
-It has been said that the Watercolour quilting tecnique is "painting with fabric"(no paints are used....it is the arranging and rearranging of the fabrics until the desired effect is obtained.
+The technique is called watercolour quilting.
+There are over 1500 two inch squares of floral cottons arranged and sewn together according to colour values to make a design.
+This tallit looks especially wonderful when the wearer is facing the Ark.
+There is a kippah and tallit bag, also pieced with the floral squares to give a French impressionist painted effect.
+It has been said that the Watercolour quilting technique is "painting with fabric" (no paints are used....it is the arranging and rearranging of the fabrics until the desired effect is obtained.
 Rarely are there more than three to six of any of the same fabric in a project of this size) This tallit is loved in Sioux Falls S. D.

-the TALLIT Maaven
+introduces the TALLIT Collection

 From LEFT to RIGHT